You're reading docs for Nextly Alpha. APIs may change between releases.

 await adapter.connect();

-The url option accepts a file path with an optional file: prefix:
+The url option accepts a path with an optional file: prefix.
+The adapter strips the prefix before opening:

 OptionTypeDefaultDescription

-walbooleantrueEnable WAL (Write-Ahead Logging) mode for better concurrent read performance.
+walbooleantrueEnable WAL (Write-Ahead Logging) mode for better concurrent-read performance.
+Auto-disabled for in-memory and read-only databases.

-busyTimeoutnumber5000Milliseconds to wait when the database is locked before throwing a BUSY error.
+busyTimeoutnumber (ms)5000How long to wait when the database is locked before throwing SQLITE_BUSY.

 wal: true,